-In this post, we will take a closer look at the value of birth injury malpractice cases.
-We will review some sample settlements and verdicts in various types of birth injury claims and we will discuss some of the factors that drive the value of birth injury lawsuits so high.
+This post will take a closer look at the value of birth injury malpractice cases.
+We will review some sample settlements and verdicts in various types of birth injury claims and discuss some factors that drive the value of birth injury lawsuits so high.

 The average payout in a birth injury malpractice lawsuit that gets settled out of court is between $420,500 to $510,000.
 The median settlement payment in birth injury cases is about 20-25% lower than the average.
-The majority of birth injury cases get resolved in a settlement out of court.
+Most birth injury cases get resolved in a settlement out of court.

 When a birth injury lawsuit gets resolved at trial, the average jury verdict is around $1,750,000 to $2,000,200.
 The median jury verdict in birth injury cases is about 10-15% lower than the average.
 Less than 10% of all birth injury malpractice lawsuits go to trial and get resolved by a jury.

-Another thing that is important to note is that the information on settlement amounts in birth injury malpractice cases is always going to be incomplete because it only includes settlements where the amount is publicly reported.
-Most settlements are kept confidential, so we never find out how much the plaintiffs received.
-This is particularly true for the bigger, high-value settlements which rarely get publicly reported.
-This means that the average and median settlement amounts for birth injury cases are probably a major underestimate because they do not include the highest settlements.
+Another thing that is important to note is that the information on settlement amounts in birth injury malpractice cases will always be incomplete because it only includes settlements where the amount is publicly reported.
+Most payments are kept confidential, so we never determine how much the plaintiffs received.
+This is particularly true for the more significant, high-value settlements, which rarely get publicly reported.
+This means that the average and median settlement amounts for birth injury cases are underestimated because they do not include the highest settlements.

 Why Do Birth Injury Lawsuits Have Such a High Value?

-There are 2 primary factors that work together to push the payout value of birth injury cases higher than all other medical malpractice claims: (1) the severity and nature of the injuries; and (2) the scope of economic damages.
+Two primary factors work together to push the payout value of birth injury cases higher than all other medical malpractice claims: (1) the severity and nature of the injuries; and (2) the scope of economic damages.

 Severity of Injuries